Kinetic versus Magnetic Chaos in Toroidal Plasmas: A systematic quantitative comparison: Acknowledgments

 \section{Acknowledgments}

 We thank the three anonymous referees, whose comments allowed us to improve the clarity of our work.
 This work has been carried out within the framework of the EUROfusion Consortium, funded by the European Union via the Euratom Research and Training Programme (Grant Agreement No 101052200 — EUROfusion).
 However, the views and opinions expressed are those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission.
 Neither the European Union nor the European Commission can be held responsible for them.
-The work has also been partially supported by the Hellenic National Thermonuclear Fusion Program and the Erasmus+ program.
-H.~T.~M.~acknowledges support by a PhD Fellowship from the Science Faculty of the University of Cape Town and partial funding by the UCT Incoming International Student Award as well as the Ethiopian Ministry of Education and Woldia University.
+The work has also been partially supported by the National Fusion Programme of the Hellenic Republic – General Secretariat for Research and Innovation, and the Erasmus+ program.
+H.~T.~M.~ also acknowledges support by a PhD Fellowship from the Science Faculty of the University of Cape Town and partial funding by the UCT Incoming International Student Award as well as the Ethiopian Ministry of Education and Woldia University.
 H.~T.~M.~and Ch.~S.~thank the Centre for High-Performance Computing (CHPC) of South Africa, for providing the computational resources needed for obtaining the numerical results of this work.

 [1]{} [1]{#1}